(Please note that seminar policies and notes on how work is graded, are only printed in the syllabus PDF).

 This is the complete schedule of assignments, and what they represent in terms of the overall grade for the seminar:

-FINAL PAPER (worth 40%): please send via email, as an attachment in .odt, .doc., or .docx only (no .pdf) to: maximilian.forte@concordia.ca due on: April 23, 2013
+FINAL PAPER (worth 40%): please send via email, as an attachment in .odt, .doc. docx, or .rtf to maximilian.forte@concordia.ca.
+Due on December 3.

 Description of the Assignments